 Holy pollen, I’ve lived next door to a white pine for years and hadn’t noticed the flowers till today.
 Now is prime bloom time, so where is your nearest white pine?
 Surely there is one, or a dozen close by.
-They are natives here, but are widely planted as ornamentals and living privacy fences.
-Gated communities adore them because they screen out the riffraff 365 days a year, except when the riffraff comes to mow.
+They are natives here, but are widely planted as ornamentals and as living privacy fences.

 One horticultural source says white pine flowers are “ornamentally insignificant” but such a dopey statement proves horticultural sources sometimes need to sort their priorities.
 As if ornament is our chief concern, and as if white pine flowers are not, in fact, exquisitely ornamental.
 Look at this crazy thing: